 Regulatory Environment

-The responsibility for monitoring and acting in this direction is the Company’s regulatory area, which, on a daily basis, provides publicity to the acts and news in the electricity sector; maps the risks; identifies the areas and processes involved; and ensures compliance with regulatory deadlines, in addition to controlling the regulatory remuneration base and the tariff adjustment and review processes.
+The responsibility for monitoring and acting in this regard lies with the Company’s regulatory area, which, on a daily basis, publicizes acts and news from the electricity sector; maps risks; identifies the areas and processes involved; and ensures compliance with regulatory deadlines, in addition to controlling the regulatory remuneration base and the tariff adjustment and review processes.

-The regulatory area is shared between Copel (Holding) and its integral subsidiaries, acting in accordance with the contract.
-Its performance is evaluated by specific indicators: control of the deadlines for compliance with the regulatory consulting; control of the deadlines for compliance with administrative processes; and effectiveness in the participation in Aneel’s Public Hearings and Consultations, and the first indicator is part of the performance evaluation of the Company’s regulatory area.
+The performance of the regulatory area is evaluated by specific indicators: control of deadlines for compliance with regulatory consultancies; control of deadlines for meeting administrative processes; and effectiveness in Aneel’s Public Consultations, Subsidy Taking and Public Hearings, with this indicator being part of the performance assessment of the Company’s regulatory area.

 Participation in Associations

-The representation in associations of the energy sector and the performance of Copel’s regulatory area, together with its technical areas, allows the Company to actively participate in the regulation and legislative process related to bills in the energy sector, exercising its political influence to defend its interests and those of society as a whole.
+Representation in associations in the energy sector and the performance of Copel’s regulatory area, together with its technical areas, means that the Company actively participates in the regulation and legislative process related to bills in the energy sector, exercising its influence to preserve their interests and those of society as a whole.
+The Executive Board is the body responsible for business participation in trade associations and non-governmental organizations.

-Participation in energy sector associations also occurs at the level of subsidiaries, through representatives who are experts in their businesses.
-In general, associations are structured through working groups or committees, guaranteeing specific dedication to relevant topics that are on the agenda in the energy sector.
-These professionals meet in groups or committees that address legal, economic, financial, regulatory, operational, security, market-related and environmental issues, including analyzes involving issues related to climate change.
-To find out about the energy sector associations that Copel GeT and Copel DIS participate in and at what level, access the Socio-environmental and Economic-Financial Reports of these subsidiaries.
+Participation in energy sector associations also occurs at the level of subsidiaries, through representatives who are specialists in their respective businesses.
+In general, associations are structured through working groups or committees with specific dedication to relevant topics that are on the agenda in the energy sector.

 Associação Brasileira de Distribuidoras de Energia Elétrica – ABRADEE